 198A.
-(1) In this section, a "temporary service" means work for a client by an employee-
+(1) In this section, "temporary services" means work for a client by an employee-

-- 40 (a) for a period not exceeding three months; (b) as a substitute for an employee of the client who is temporarily absent; or (c) in a category of work and for any period of time which is determined to be a temporary service by a collective agreement concluded in a bargaining council, a sectoral determination or a notice published by 45 the Minister, in accordance with the provisions of subsections (6) to (8).(2) This section does not apply to employees earning in excess of the threshold prescribed by the Minister in terms of section 6(3) of the Basic 50 Conditions of Employment Act.
-(3) For the purposes of this Act, an employee-(a) performing a temporary service as contemplated in subsection (1) for the client is the employee of the temporary employment services in terms of section 198(2); or (b) not performing such temporary service for the client is- 55 deemed to be the employee of that client and the client is (i) deemed to be the employer; and - (ii) subject to the provisions of section 198B, employed on an indefinite basis by the client.
+- (a) for a period not exceeding six months; - (b) as a substitute for an employee of the client who is temporarily absent; or - (c) in a category of work and for any period of time which is determined to be temporary services by a collective agreement concluded in a bargaining council, a sectoral determination or a notice published by the Minister, in accordance with the provisions of subsections (6) to (8).

+(2) This section does not apply to employees earning in excess of the threshold prescribed by the Minister in terms of section 6(3) of the Basic 40 Conditions of Employment Act.

+(3) For the purposes of this Act, an employee referred to in subsection (2)-

+- (a) performing temporary services for the client is the employee of the temporary employment services in terms of section 198(2); - (b) not performing temporary services for the client is deemed to be the employee of that client and the client is deemed to be the employer.

-(4) The termination by the temporary employment services of an employee's service with a client, whether at the instance of the temporary employment service or the client, for the purpose of avoiding the operation of subsection (3)(b) or because the employee exercised a right in terms of this Act, is a dismissal.
+(4) The termination by the temporary employment services of an employee's assignment with a client for the purpose of avoiding the operation of subsection (3)(b) is a dismissal.